sheremet-va/vi-fetch/README.md

 });
 ```

-You can also create isolated `mockApi` with its own options to not collide with globals:
+You can also create isolated `mockApi` with its own options to not collide with globals.
+It also returns aliased methods.

 ```ts
 import { createMockApi } from 'vi-fetch';